All Episodes

 That's a good way to look at it.

-It's it because there's the there has been uh it's evolution, and it's been over many, many decades that big business is evil.
+Because there has been this evolution, and it's been over many, many decades, that big business is evil.

-They get big bonuses and they pay diddly squat to the people that really make the country work, company work in what it is.
+They get big bonuses and they pay diddly squat to the people that really make the country work, company work and what it is.

-And so you just saying there's a natural disposition to defend anybody who gets fired on the basis that it's unjustified.
+And so you're just saying there's a natural disposition to defend anybody who gets fired on the basis that it's unjustified.

 Right.